Getting started

 Defining errors

-First, we need to define some errors so what we can distinguish between different error cases:
+First, we need to define some errors so that we can distinguish between different error cases:

 class IOError extends Error {